Missouri falls six months behind in paying county jail bills

 The Missouri Department of Corrections (DOC) has dropped about six months behind in county jail reimbursements.
 Spokesperson Karen Pojmann says prior to November 2016, the state lacked appropriate review of its jail payment process, leading to uncertainty in how a $19 million shortfall accumulated.

-“In recent months, I guess, we have dedicated staff to auditing all of the requests for reimbursements that come in and doing a better job of recording keeping.
+“In recent months, we have dedicated staff to auditing all of the requests for reimbursements that come in and doing a better job of record keeping.
 So we’re trying to catch up with that deficit,” Pojmann said during a Missourinet interview.
-“It’s possible, in the past, human error, duplication of requests, etc., have led to us paying out more than we actually owe.”
+“It’s possible, in the past, human error, duplication of requests, etc., have led to us paying out more than we actually paid them.”

 Governor Eric Greitens, R, was sworn into office in January.
 He replaced the term-limited Jay Nixon, a Democrat.
 Nixon served as the state’s CEO for eight years.